PFAS: per- and polyfluoroalkyl substances

 If you want additional purity of your water, the right filter for your home and family will depend on your specific circumstances and budget.
 Any filter used should be operated and maintained according to manufacturer’s recommendations.
 You should change cartridges at the recommended intervals, and never put hot water through the filter.

 PFAS in the Orono Waste Water Treatment Plant

 The operators at the Water Pollution Control Facility (WPCF) in Orono have completed the Maine Department of Environmental Protection (MDEP) trainings on PFAS in waste water treatment plants.
 The WPCF does not, and has never, spread sludge on to fields, but instead transfers all of their biosolids to Juniper Ridge, which is the most viable option at this point.

 The WPCF is required to test plant discharge, water that has been through the treatment process and is expelled into the Penobscot River (Outfall 001-A), for PFAS once per month for 10 months to give MDEP background data.
+The WPCF has completed the required testing and summary results are below.
 The Maine Drinking Water interim standard is 20 ng/L (or ppt) for six PFAS (combined or individual).
-Thus, our data are below this standard and are as follows:

 PFAS in Orono's Municipal Landfills